 Maintaining high efficiency serves two purposes.
-First, it decreases power dissipation in the power supply, which reduces the need for heat sinks and thermal design considerations; also, it decreases the consumption of current for battery-powered applications.
-Reduced current demand from a battery increases the device's operating time, which is critical in hand-held devices.
+First, it decreases power dissipation in the power supply, reducing the need for heat sinks and thermal design considerations and it decreases consumption of current for battery powered applications.

+Reduced current demand from a battery increases the devices operating time, critical in hand held devices.

 There are mainly two loss terms in switching converters: static losses and switching losses.
-Static losses are the power losses due to VI or I^2R .
-For example, power is dissipated in the high side switch during the on cycle.
-Power loss is equal to the high-side MOSFET RDS ${\rm (ON)}$ multiplied by the RMS switch current squared $(I{\rm SW}^2)$.
-During the off-cycle, the low-side N-channel MOSFET conducts, which also dissipates power.
-Similarly, the inductor's DCR and capacitor's ESR also contribute to I^2R losses.
-A device's operating current also reduces efficiency by the product of the quiescent (operating) current and the supply voltage.
-The current required to drive the gates on and off at a constant 1MHz frequency, and the switching transitions make up the switching losses.
+Static losses are simply the power losses due to VI or I^2R .
+For example, power is dissipated in the high-side switch during the on cycle.
+Power loss is equal to the high-side MOSFET RDS ${(ON)}$ multiplied by the RMS switch current squared $(I{SW}^{\ 2})$.
+During the off-cycle, the low-side N-channel MOSFET conducts, also dissipating power.
+Similarly, the inductor's DCR and capacitor's ESR also contribute to the I^2R losses.
+Device operating current also reduces efficiency by the product of the quiescent (operating) current and the supply voltage.
+The current required to drive the gates on and off at a constant 1MHz frequency and the switching transitions make up the switching losses.

-Figure 2 illustrates a typical efficiency curve.
-From 0A to 0.2A, efficiency losses are dominated by quiescent current losses, gate drive, transition, and core losses.
-In this case, lower supply voltages yield greater efficiency because they require less current to drive the MOSFETs, and have reduced input power consumption.
+Figure 2 illustrates an efficiency curve.
+The portion, from 0A to 0.4A, efficiency losses are dominated by quiescent current losses, gate drive, transition and core losses.
+In this case, lower supply voltages yield greater efficiency in that they require less current to drive the MOSFETs and have reduced input power consumption.